-Those researching the jail can explore this database of primary sources.
-These files are stored on Google Drive.
+Those researching the jail can explore this database of primary sources stored on Google Drive.
 Please credit Columbia University or the respective author of each item you reuse.
 Unless otherwise specified, all exhibition and website texts are written by Myles Zhang and Zemin Zhang.
 Files are organized by category in the finding aid below:

 Contemporary Site Photos